The question in this section is based on a single passage. The question is to be answered on the basis of what is stated or implied in the passage.

 The challenges that confront higher education in India are clear.
 It needs a massive expansion of opportunities for higher education, to 1500 universities nationwide, that would enable India to attain a gross enrolment ration of at least 15% by 2015.
 It is just as important to raise the average quality of higher education in very sphere.
 At the same time, it is essential to create institutions that are exemplars of excellence at par with the best in the world.
 In the pursuit of these objectives, providing people with access to higher education in a socially inclusive manner is imperative.
 The realization of these objectives, combined with access, would not only develop the skills and capabilities we need for the economy but would also help transform India into a knowledge economy and society.

-According to the passage, which of the following is not a challenge that confronts higher education in India?
+According to passage, which of the following is not a challenge that confronts higher education in India?

 Creating institutions and universities that are exemplars of excellence.

 Substantial improvement in the quality of higher education in most of our universities.